joeclark-phd/databasebook-postgres/manuscript/chapter01.md

     postgres=#

 The change in the command prompt means you're in a different environment.
 Here, you can enter SQL queries or some commands specific to `psql`.
-The first thing I'd recommend you do is type "help", which introduces you to a few of the latter.
-Most `psql` commands begin with a backslash (\) and you can get a full listing of them by entering the command `\?`.
+The first thing I'd recommend you do is type `help`, which introduces you to a few of the latter.
+Most `psql` commands begin with a backslash (\\) and you can get a full listing of them by entering the command `\?`.
 If you need to quit, `\q` is the command for that.
 If you want to, take some time now to explore the lists of SQL queries and `psql` commands possible.

+    postgres=# help
+    You are using psql, the command-line interface to PostgreSQL.
+    Type:  \copyright for distribution terms
+           \h for help with SQL commands
+           \? for help with psql commands
+           \g or terminate with semicolon to execute query
+           \q to quit

+By default, when you start `psql` you're connecting to the default database, which like the superuser is called "postgres".
+Any SQL commands you enter at the prompt will be executed on that database's tables, which isn't what you want.
+To switch over to the new database you created, use the `\c` command:

+    postgres=# \c lab1
+    YOu are now connected to database "lab1" as user "postgres". lab1=#

+...

 #### Creating a table